 Outside the “big five” conferences there is a very small number of programs that choose to play in the sandbox where head coaches compete annually for top-100 talent.
 That list would include the top half of the current Big East, along with the likes of Connecticut, Memphis, UNLV, BYU, Gonzaga, San Diego State, New Mexico, and VCU.
 And that’s about it.
 Most of these schools will likely look to “opt in” to offering their athletes the same kind of grants-in-aid that players receive in the power conferences.
 In other words this entire discussion concerns what the top 19 percent of schools will do with regard to their athletes — and how the one percent of schools just on the other side of that boundary will respond.

 As for the other four-fifths of Division I, they’ll keep doing what they’ve been doing.
 They’ll put a team on the floor in the hopes that some decade soon, even with a complete lack of top-100 talent, the March lightning may strike, just as it struck Mercer.
-And as long as we crown a champion based on the results of a single-elimination tournament comprised of 60-odd teams from across the breadth of D-I, the lighting will continue to strike.
+And as long as we crown a champion based on the results of a single-elimination tournament comprised of 60-odd teams from across the breadth of D-I, the lightning will continue to strike.
 Thank goodness.